 This overview highlights certain features and rules of the Evonik benefit plans.
-This overview is not intended to be a substitute for the official plan documents or summary plan descriptions.
-More detailed information about your benefits can be found in the applicable summary plan descriptions, available on the Retiree Benefits Website - EvonikRetireeBenefits.com.
+This overview is not intended to be a substitute for the official plan documents or Summary Plan Descriptions.
+More detailed information about your benefits can be found in the applicable Summary Plan Descriptions, available on the Retiree Benefits website.